ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: faq}
 {: support}

 * **IBMid account**.
-This account is required to access the {{site.data.keyword.vmwaresolutions_short}} console.
+This account is required to access the {{site.data.keyword.vmwaresolutions_full}}  console.
 The console is a stand-alone user interface that is separate from the {{site.data.keyword.slportal}}.
 For more information, see [Getting started](/docs/vmwaresolutions?topic=vmwaresolutions-getting-started).
 * **{{site.data.keyword.cloud}} account**.
 This account is required for provisioning.
 You can sign up for an {{site.data.keyword.cloud_notm}} account by using an existing **IBMid** or by creating a new **IBMid**.
 * **{{site.data.keyword.cloud_notm}} infrastructure account**.
 This account is used to log in to the {{site.data.keyword.cloud_notm}} infrastructure customer portal that provides some additional function to manage infrastructure products and services.
 You can get an {{site.data.keyword.cloud_notm}} infrastructure account by upgrading your **{{site.data.keyword.cloud_notm}} account** to a billable account, or by linking your existing {{site.data.keyword.cloud_notm}} infrastructure account with your {{site.data.keyword.cloud_notm}} account.
 The {{site.data.keyword.cloud_notm}} infrastructure account that you are using must meet certain requirements.
 For more information, see [Signing up for required accounts](/docs/vmwaresolutions?topic=vmwaresolutions-signing_required_accounts) and [{{site.data.keyword.cloud_notm}} infrastructure account requirements](/docs/vmwaresolutions?topic=vmwaresolutions-cloud-infra-acct-req).